Contact: Kingston Reif, Director for Disarmament and Threat Reduction Policy, (202) 463-8270 x104

 On April 8, 2010, Russia and the United States signed the New Strategic Arms Reduction Treaty (New START).
 The treaty requires the sides to limit the number of deployed strategic nuclear warheads to no more than 1,550 and fielded delivery platforms to 700.
 The treaty also permits the United States and Russia to conduct 18 annual on-site inspections of facilities operated by the other country.
 Biannual data exchanges indicate the current state of their strategic forces.
 For a factsheet on Russian nuclear forces, click here.

-• As of January 2020, the United States deploys 400 Minuteman III ICBMs, all with a single warhead, and an additional 50 non-deployed silo launchers of ICBMs that remain in a warm, operational status.
+- As of September 2022, the United States deploys 396 Minuteman III ICBMs, with 252 ICBMs in a non-deployed status, all of which have a single warhead.
+At any given time, an estimated 50 non-deployed silo launchers of ICBMs remain in a warm, operational status.

 The strategic forces that remain under the treaty are currently being upgraded or replaced.
 Over the 30 years, the administration plans to invest an estimated $1.7 trillion to modernize the nuclear weapons complex and nuclear delivery systems.
 For more on U.S. nuclear modernization, see U.S. Nuclear Modernization Programs.